 Here is everything you will need, including ingredient variations:

-- Grapes – feel free to add more grapes for extra juiciness.
+• Grapes – Feel free to add more grapes for extra juiciness.
 They are delicious here!

-- Pecans -because of their rich flavor profile I highly recommend using the pecans here, but walnuts are great too.
+• Pecans -Because of their rich flavor profile I highly recommend using the pecans here, but walnuts are great too.

-- Dijon – can be optional, I’ve made this without and it’s still delish!
+• Dijon – Can be optional – I’ve made this without and it’s still delish!

-- Poppy seeds – can be optional
+• Poppy seeds – These can be optional as well.

 How To Make Chickpea ‘Chicken’ Salad